Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future: Fundamental Issues in Evolutionary Multitask Optimization

-\subsection{FQ2 (What?): Are evolutionary algorithms used for multitask optimization coherent with the state of the art in meta-heuristic research?}
+\subsection{FQ2 (What?): Are evolutionary algorithms used for multitask optimization coherent with the state-of-the-art in meta-heuristic research?}

-If we compare Evolutionary Multitasking to other areas in optimization research, it is undeniable that it still remains in an early stage of development, with a long road ahead plenty of challenges and discoveries.
-Despite its infancy, this area is already approaching similar practices to the controversial ones observed in Evolutionary Computation and Swarm Intelligence: the explosion of many methods, each claiming to portraying a set of own algorithmic peculiarities, but very similar in their essence to other solvers that have prevailed in the field for decades \cite{sorensen2015metaheuristics,del2019bio}.
-This trend has lead to myriads of meta-heuristic approaches with scarce differences at their core, both among them and with respect to traditional optimization heuristics.
+If we compare Evolutionary Multitasking to other areas in optimization research, it is undeniable that it still remains in an early stage of development, with a long road ahead with plenty of challenges and discoveries.
+Despite its infancy, this area is {timidly} approaching similar practices to the controversial ones observed in Evolutionary Computation and Swarm Intelligence: the explosion of methods claiming to portray a set of own algorithmic peculiarities, but very similar in their essence to other solvers that have prevailed in the field for decades \cite{sorensen2015metaheuristics,del2019bio}. {This trend has led to hundreds of meta-heuristic approaches with scarce differences at their core,} both among them and with respect to traditional optimization heuristics \cite{molina2020comprehensive}.

-In the context of Evolutionary Multitasking, however, the \emph{algorithmic essence} of every new proposal should concentrate on novel strategies to allocate resources among tasks and/or the way knowledge is modeled and transferred among tasks.
+{Having said that, we have noted that, until now, the number of metaphor-based algorithmic proposals is much lower in Evolutionary Multitasking than in other areas of optimization research.
+The \emph{algorithmic essence} of every new Evolutionary Multitasking proposal should concentrate on novel strategies to allocate resources among tasks and/or the way knowledge is modeled and transferred among tasks.
 By all means, they should leave aside the evaluation of sophisticated-yet-already-existing search operators that do not account for the correlation between tasks whatsoever.
 For this reason, authors should work on properly highlighting the \emph{true contribution} of their proposed method to the multitasking community.
+This is the case in most studies to date, but the latent risk of witnessing an uncontrolled production of nature-inspired Evolutionary Multitasking method calls for the adoption of measures to avoid it effectively.
+All future algorithms \emph{must} highlight their uniqueness and similarity to prior works, dissecting each of their algorithmic steps without any metaphorical reference, preferably in the context of a concrete real-world application.}